Welcome from Head of School

 But you won’t hear the sounds.

-I haven’t yet lost the sense of wonder that comes from walking through our unique ‘building without walls’ for grades 3-12 on 81st Street, taking in the sounds of students engaged in learning with all their senses.
+I haven’t yet lost the sense of wonder that comes from walking through our unique ‘building without walls’ on 81st Street, taking in the sounds of students engaged in learning with all their senses.
 Giggles might erupt from one corner while music drifts over from another.
 In one area a teacher might be engaged in an intense discussion with a small group of students about the life cycle of brook trout, while in another students are buzzing amongst themselves trying to unravel a puzzle or a brainteaser.
 A group of Middle Schoolers might be heading out to the Museum of Natural History just four blocks away, while at the same time Upper Schoolers are returning from a service project with a community partner in our Upper West Side neighborhood.
 A fourth grader might stop me with a “Hi Steve” and proceed to tell me about what she’s reading in class.
 It’s a cacophony of joyous learning, and our website doesn’t begin to do it justice.

 At our 74th Street home to our younger students, the sounds are somewhat different.
 In our large bright classrooms you might hear kindergartners vigorously debating how many seeds are in the pumpkin they're about to carve, while on a different floor, our second graders are discussing where the worms went after they turned over a log that morning in Central Park.
 Throughout you’ll hear the sounds of conversation – students with each other and with teachers they call by their first names – and of course, the sounds of laughter.